SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 <a href="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-4.jpg"><img src="{{ site.baseurl }}/images/2022-01-06-really-long-covid-currbiol-4-thumb.jpg" width="400" height="150" alt="Souilmi _et al.:_ Adaptation of 42 VIPs clustered at 870 generations ago" title="Souilmi _et al.:_ Adaptation of 42 VIPs clustered at 870 generations ago" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-The result was that there were 42 VIP genes who showed adaptation clustered around 870 generations ago (with a confidence limit around $\pm$generations.
+The result was that there were 42 VIP genes who showed adaptation clustered around 870 generations ago (with a confidence limit around $\pm$200 generations.
 Their Figure 2 shown here (click to embiggen) shows the time of adapatation of the coronavirus VIP genes (pink) clusters somewhere 770 &ndash; 970 generations ago, and that this is much more than other genes in the genome (blue) have done.
 This excess is statistically significant at